ykarmesh/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am an AI Resident at FAIR, working with the Habitat-Sim team under the supervision of Dr. Oleksandr Maksymets and Prof. Dhruv Batra.
-I’m interested in robot learning, and have been researching how can we learn better representations for downstream training of Embodied AI agents.
-Before FAIR, I was working as a Senior Robotics Engineer at ISEE, an autonomous vehicles startup based out of Boston, trying to automate the yard trucking space.
+I am Karmesh, an AI Resident at FAIR, working with the Habitat team under the supervision of Dr. Oleksandr Maksymets and Prof. Dhruv Batra.

+I’m interested in robot learning, and have been researching how can we learn better visual representations for downstream training of Embodied AI agents.
+Previously, I worked as a Senior Robotics Engineer at ISEE, an autonomous vehicles startup based out of Boston, trying to automate the yard trucking space.
 I completed my Masters in Robotics Systems Development (MRSD) at the CMU Robotics Institute in 2020.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Karmesh_Yadav_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.